Choosing a

 weekend.

-Many neighborhoods are also controlled by a Home Owners'
+Many neighborhoods are part of a Home Owners'

 Association.
 Some of these are very small, and are concerned only